JovanS27/Air_Pollution_Analysis/README.md

 After cloning this repo, you must run several files in the correct order:

+1:Edit the config.py, and put in personal passwords for applications and apis.

-1: run the WebScrape.ipynb file in jupyter notebook, ensuring that it completes (you may need to maximise the chrome window that opens in order for this to succeed; even then it may take several goes. keep trying and eventually it will work);
+2: run the WebScrape.ipynb file in jupyter notebook, ensuring that it completes (you may need to maximise the chrome window that opens in order for this to succeed; even then it may take several goes. keep trying and eventually it will work);

-2: run load.py to create the database;
+3: run load.py to create the database;

-3: run app.py to launch the flask application.
+4: run app.py to launch the flask application.

 The application should then be running at address given in the terminal.